 In addition, these exact eagle grips have been attributed to ownership by Leo Carillo, famous movie star and western personality.
 It is known that Carillo donated a gun at one time to the Harold’s Club Museum – may be worth researching.

 Colt SAA Revolver

-This Antique Colt SAA Revolver is a U.S. cavalry revolver, serial #31951, .45 cal., 7 ½” barrel, nickel finish, carved pearl eagle head grips.
-This is an extremely rare U.S. Martial Colt single action army (U.S. Army 1876-1877 contract) that was pressed into civilian usage.
+This Antique Colt SAA Revolver is a U.S. cavalry revolver.
+Serial #31951 in .45 cal. with a 7 ½” barrel and nickel finish.
+Most noteworthy, are the carved pearl eagle head grips.
+An extremely rare U.S. Martial Colt single action army (U.S. Army 1876-1877 contract) that was pressed into civilian usage.

 The bottom of the frame is marked “LD” for Louis Draper (assistant to inspector John T. Cleveland) and is identical to the one pictured in “A Study of the Colt SAA”, by Graham, Kopec and Moore, page 219.
 The underside of the barrel is marked “JTC”, for John T. Cleveland, and “P”.
-All serial numbers match with 1951 on the barrel, under the ejector housing, and on the cylinder.
-“JTC” and “P” are also on the cylinder.
+In addition, all serial numbers match with 1951 on the barrel, under the ejector housing and the cylinder.
+Also, “JTC” and “P” are on the cylinder.
 A Colt letter is included indicating delivery to the U.S. Government Inspector at the Colt plant, Nov.
 11, 1876.